Wireless Add-on Port, Wi-Fi Communications

 |Top Previous Next|

 The wireless add-on port of the EM2000 is a separate 10-pin connector (or pads on the PCB).
-It is primarily intended for connecting our GA1000 Wi-Fi add-on module.
+It is primarily intended for connecting our WA2000 add-on modules.
 The port carries 5 general-purpose I/O lines.
 In the absence of the wireless module these 5 lines may be used for other purposes.

 EM2000 versions and the wireless add-on port